Photo © Gary John Norman / Getty Images

 • Access to emergency assistance anytime, anywhere.

 Whether you're planning to sail the crystal waters of the Galapagos Islands or keep pace with bottlenose dolphins along the Fumba Peninsula in Zanzibar, you're guaranteed an ocean adventure when you set sail on the open waters.
+Even if you’re sailing closer to home, you still have plenty of good times ahead - Canada boasts more than 202,000 km of coastline, which is the longest in the world.
+World Nomads Plans offers travel insurance plans for domestic trips as long as you are traveling outside of your home province.
 But whenever you're surrounded by water, you should be prepared for the unexpected.
-Our travel insurance for sailing may help with everything from stolen bags to unexpected medical expenses.
+Our travel insurance for sailing may help with everything from natural disasters (if your primary residence or destination rental property becomes uninhabitable or inaccessible due to a natural disaster), to unexpected emergency medical expenses

 Why should I consider travel insurance for my sailing trip?